 For many children, phonics instruction is the root of learning to read.
 In this lesson, you will discover the importance of sound-spelling, blending, and dictation in phonics instruction.

-In this lesson we will learn the stages of word recognition that students will experience as they grow from young children who are just beginning to see the relationship between letters and sounds to becoming fluent readers.
+In this lesson, we'll learn the stages of word recognition that students will experience as they grow from young children who are just beginning to see the relationship between letters and sounds to fluent readers.